 Single Cell mRNA Sequencing

-We provide services for high-throughput single-cell mRNA sequencing using the nanodroplet-based Chromium™ Controller from 10x Genomics.
-The resulting sequencing libraries are compatible with Illumina sequencing platforms.
+We provide services for high-throughput single-cell 3´-mRNA sequencing using the nanodroplet-based 10x Genomics platform.
+The system allows flexible cell capture of 500 – 10,000 single cells per sample, with approximately 60% capture efficiency.
+The resulting sequencing libraries are compatible with Illumina sequencers.

 Description of the Technique

 - Single cell are encapsulated into nanoliter-scale droplets together with master mix and gel beads, each bead containing a distinct set of barcoded primers.